 Conduct a data auditMany companies have too many tools and several years of accumulated data that they haven’t evaluated or even looked at.
 Continue by reviewing the data and data sources you actually have, both what you’ve been collecting at the moment and what data you might have from previous years.
 To improve the marketing department's daily work as well as to contribute to the company's long-term growth, relevant data and relevant tools are key.

-Be brave — and dare to exclude data sources you are not using!When choosing what data sources to use in the future, perhaps the most important thing is to dare exclude what won't add value to your overall goals or purpose.
+Be brave — and dare to exclude data sources you are not using!When choosing what data sources to use in the future, perhaps the most important thing is to dare to exclude what won't add value to your overall goals or purpose.
 Even if you think you have eight or ten relevant data sources that apply, it will never be possible to utilize them in full.
-Instead — choose a few data sources wisely and focus on these.
-Doing this, you can then prioritize the right KPIs for your business — and draw conclusions from the insights provided.
+Instead, choose a few data sources wisely and focus on these.
+By doing this you can then prioritize the right KPIs for your business and draw conclusions from the insights provided.

 Set up a plan for analysisBased on your prioritized KPIs, continue by setting up a structure and present a framework ahead.
-Now comes the time when you stop gathering numbers and figures and start putting them into context!
-Review current activities, trends, competitors and statistics from your different target groups — and be careful to follow up and evaluate your data from all necessary aspects (always related to the business goals).
+Now comes the time to stop gathering numbers and figures and start putting them into context!
+Review current activities, trends, competitors and statistics from your different target groups: be careful to follow up and evaluate your data from all necessary aspects (always related to the business goals).

 Involve the whole organizationFinally, don't forget to establish your new framework in the organization.
 Make sure you have a structure where you know what key stakeholders will take part in the different insights, and that you have a forum where you discuss and make decisions on the insights presented.
 Data affects everyone, so people should be able to influence the results!
-By involving different teams and departments, from marketing and communication to product development, you will have a general consensus, a better understanding of the data and a stronger commitment to using those insights right.
+By involving different teams and departments – from marketing and communications to product development – you will have a general consensus, a better understanding of the data and a stronger commitment to using those insights correctly.

 With the right data comes the right insights